mnieber/mnieber.github.io/_posts/2023-01-16-compile-env-based-strategy-for-managing-environment-variables.md

 # A compile-env based strategy for managing environment variables

 In this post I will describe how I deal with environment variables, and with environments in general.
+My approach is based on the `compile-env` tool, which can be be installed with `pip install compile-env`.

-The characteristics of my approach are:
+The characteristics of this approach are:

 - It's DRY: values are sourced from one location rather than repeated in different files
 - It's modular: values are grouped by theme